MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Planner/disable-planner-component.md

 ---
 title: "How to turn off the Planner component for your organization"
-description: "Learn how to turn off the Planner component for your organization in Microsoft apps that support Loop, such as Outlook and Teams.
-This article explains what the Planner component is, how to disable it for your entire organization, and how to turn it off for specific users." ms.author: dahopkin
+description: "Learn what the Planner component is and how to turn off for specific users, groups, or your organization in Microsoft apps that support Loop." ms.author: dahopkin
 author: dahopkin
 manager: hoyort